mhewedy/viper/README.md

-  start     Start one or more VMs stop      Stop one or more VMs ssh       ssh into a running VM forward   Forward port from VM to host cp        Copy files from host to VM images    List VM images (from OVA files) ip        Show IP address for a running VM
+  start     Start one or more VMs stop      Stop one or more VMs ssh       ssh into a running VM port      Port forward from VM to host cp        Copy files from host to VM images    List VM images (from OVA files) ip        Show IP address for a running VM